fbpx

 Description

-Get to know southern Africa’s big three most exciting destinations – Hwange and Kruger national parks and the jaw-dropping Victoria Falls.
-From South Africa’s sprawling modern capital to the best wilderness areas in the world, you’ll experience a dizzying diversity of communities, cultures and landscapes in just over a week.
-Oh, and did we mention the animals you’ll see?
-You can expect 4×4 safaris in the day, and by night, you’ll head out in search of the Big Five – keep your eyes (and ears) peeled.
+Get to know southern Africa’s three most exciting destinations – Hwange, Kruger National Park and the powerful Victoria Falls.
+From South Africa’s sprawling modern capital to the best wilderness areas in the world, you’ll discover a diversity of communities, cultures and landscapes in just over a week.
+Oh, and did we mention the wildlife!
+You can expect 4WD safaris in the day, and by night, camping under the stars with your new travel friends – be sure to keep your eyes (and ears) peeled every step of the way!

 Trip Name